Smith's LongspurCalcarius pictus

 - Cool Facts

-- Over a period of one week in June, a female Smith's Longspur will copulate over 350 times on average; this is one of the highest copulation rates of any bird.
+- During the breeding season, a female Smith’s Longspur may mate more than 350 times in a week—one of the highest copulation rates of any bird.